 Start Your Own Film Scene

 Use social media to reach out to other artists, then organize meet-ups.
 Watch movies, talk about movies, brainstorm ideas and push each other to succeed.
+In a nutshell, find your online community.

 Make a Short Film